Diwali 2021 – The Festival of Lights

 How is Diwali Celebrated in India?

 In a true testament to unity in diversity, Diwali is celebrated quite differently across India.
-One thing that remains common is that every town, city and village is lit up with thousands of lamps everywhere.
+One thing that remains common is that every village, town and city is lit up with thousands of lamps everywhere.
 This lighting of lamps symbolizes the victory of light over darkness.

 In western parts of India, Diwali is considered the beginning of a new year and the central theme is worshipping Lakshmi, the goddess of wealth and prosperity.